openscm/pymagicc/docs/file_conventions.rst

    MAGICC’s configuration and are always in the format of a FORTRAN90 namelist.
 4. Files ending in ``.prn`` are emissions input files for ozone depleting substances.
-This file format comprises of a header row which contains (unlabelled) information about the first data row, start year and end year, then some notes rows, then the data in fixed width columns.
+This file format is comprised of a header row which contains (unlabelled) information about the first data row, start year and end year, then some notes rows, then the data in fixed width columns.
 This file format is used by MAGICC6 but has been